Renault and France at loggerheads as board clash looms

 But moves to end Renault control will meet stiff resistance, according to people familiar with government thinking.

 “That’s not going to cut any ice,” said one.
-“With all the fuss they’ve made, Renault-Nissan have mainly succeeded in putting the state at the very centre of their alliance.”
+“With all the fuss they’ve made, Renault-Nissan have mainly succeeded in putting the state at the very center of their alliance.”

 Besides Ghosn, the 19-member Renault board consists of 10 independent directors, who have so far backed the CEO; four workers’ representatives; two Nissan appointees; and two French government officials.